Chegeek/onoendi/README.txt

 # ONOENDI
-GPS Tracker Arduino Based, this is normally Geo Location until now there is no special function.
+GPS Tracker Arduino Based, this is normally Geo Location until now, there is no special function.
-Built from shield by shield but not using GSM shield, I mean this is alternative that we have:
+Built from shield by shield but not using GSM shield, I mean this way is alternative that I have:
 1. Arduino UNO R3, when I was built in my 1st test
 2. W5100 Wiznet Ethernet Shield
 3. Of course we need GPS shield, I'm using ublox neo-6m gps